jhuebotter/robobo_pilot/README.md

 ```
 By default, a dummy model is loaded and starts moving the robot.
 In general, the function load_model() is waiting for further models to be implemented.
 Each model object should have able to action = model.predict(state) where state is a numpy array of infrared sensor readings normalized between 0.0 and 1.0 in the same order as the SENSORS constant and action is a list or tuple of two values between -1.0 and 1.0.

+By default, a new results directory will be created with a timestamp of the script execution.
+This directory contains a summary of the run in a results.csv and any figures that may have been created along the way.